 This is where AI plays a role for this project.
 The idea is that if a client books 4 or more appointments in a 4-month period, the AI will contact the client and ask them if they wish to book an appointment that would fall on a date and time similar to their previous appointments.

 With stock control, the artist will input their stock and how much is used for each appointment, such as piercing needles, tattoo ink, gloves, alcoholic wipes, and so on.
 When a client books an appointment, that stock is set to be removed from the inventory when the appointment is complete.
 The AI will monitor the stock amounts, and will add it to an order list when it reaches below a certain number, which is set by the artist.

+A bi-monthly stock assessment would be completed by the artist to ensure the actual stock amounts match with the system’s stock amounts.

 These will be implemented using Java and Java Standard Pages (JSP).